SciML/DiffEqParamEstim.jl/docs/src/tutorials/ensemble.md

 # Fitting Ensembles of ODE Models to Data

-In this tutoiral we will showcase how to fit multiple models simultaniously to respective data sources.
+In this tutorial, we will showcase how to fit multiple models simultaneously to respective data sources.
 Let's dive right in!

 ## Formulating the Ensemble Model

-First you want to create a problem which solves multiple problems at the same time.
+First, you want to create a problem which solves multiple problems at the same time.
 This is the `EnsembleProblem`.
 When the parameter estimation tools say it will take any DEProblem, it really means ANY DEProblem, which includes `EnsembleProblem`.